ktd2054/tryhackme_experience/TryHackMe: Open CTI/Readme.md

 | **Workers & Connectors**       | Ingest, export, enrich, and process CTI data asynchronously.              |
 | **Data Intelligence Features** | Deduplication, merging, marking, confidence control, and inference rules. |
 | **Exploration Tools**          | Interactive schema browsing and investigative graph navigation.           |

+## OpenCTI Labs

+### OpenCTI Dashboard 1

+After connecting to the OpenCTI web platform, the opening dashboard displays distinct visual widgets summarizing the data ingested into the system.
+These widgets highlight key metrics such as the total number of entities, relationships, reports, and observables, along with changes recorded within the last 24 hours.

+On the left-hand sidebar, under the “Activities and Knowledge” section, OpenCTI organizes information into two main categories:

+- Activities – Contains security incidents ingested into the platform, typically in the form of reports.

+- Knowledge – Provides interconnected data about attacker tools, targeted victims, and the types of threat actors involved.

+This structure allows users to quickly assess recent activity and navigate linked threat intelligence data for deeper analysis.